Trump: 'Stay tuned' for news on Americans in North Korea labor camps

 “As everybody is aware," Trump tweeted, "the past Administration has long been asking for three hostages to be released from a North Korean Labor camp, but to no avail.
 Stay tuned!"

+Trump's lawyer, Rudy Giuliani, appeared to confirm the news Thursday morning during a FOX News appearance in which he remarked: "We’ve got Kim Jong Un impressed enough to release three prisoners today."

-Trump's prospective meeting with Kim comes after last week's historic summit between Kim and South Korean President Moon Jae-in.
+The developments follow last week's historic meeting between Kim and South Korean President Moon Jae-in.

 Relatives of one of the men said they are “hopeful” amid the unconfirmed reports that they could soon be released.